Benchmark interest rate reform

 - It may be necessary to implement new operational processes or systems and/or amend existing ones to support alternative reference rates

 - The value of products may change or products may no longer serve the purposes or function as originally intended.
-For example, as liquidity in LIBOR falls due to to a decrease in the number of LIBOR-referencing underlying transactions, LIBOR and LIBOR-referencing products and transactions may become more volatile
+For example, as liquidity in the relevant IBOR falls due to a decrease in the number of the relevant IBOR-referencing underlying transactions, the relevant IBOR and the relevant IBOR-referencing products and transactions may become more volatile

-- Alternative reference rates may be materially different from LIBOR interest rate benchmarks which could result in unexpected changes in the performance of the underlying products or transactions
+- Alternative reference rates may be materially different from the relevant IBOR interest rate benchmarks which could result in unexpected changes in the performance of the underlying products or transactions

 - Barclays may have rights to exercise discretion to determine a replacement rate for interest rate benchmarks linked to a transaction or product